MicrosoftDocs/nav-content/dynamics-nav-app/madeira-outlook.md

 ## Get the add-in
 In [!INCLUDE[d365fin](includes/d365fin_md.md)], one of the steps in the Getting Started assisted setup is the **Run your business within Office 365** window.
 In that window, when you choose the **Set up in Outlook** button, you must specify your Office 365 user name and password.
 The [!INCLUDE[d365fin](includes/d365fin_md.md)] add-ins are then automatically added to your Outlook.

-Then, when you open Outlook, you will see an email messages from Financials Admin.
+Then, when you open Outlook, you will see an email messages from Dynamics NAV Admin.
 The new add-in is added to the Outlook ribbon, and in Outlook Web Access, you can see it in the add-in ribbon, immediately above the body of the email message.
 The add-in itself will be updated periodically, and you'll get notified that a new version is ready for you in Outlook.

 Some companies using Office 365 restrict users’ permissions to deploy add-ins.
 So you must make sure that you have an Office 365 subscription that includes email and allows you to deploy add-ins.
 If you want to try out the add-in anyway, you can [try Office 365 for free](https://products.office.com/try).

 ## Using the Contact Insights add-in
 Let's say that you get an email from a customer that wants to get a quote on some items.
-Directly in Outlook, you can open the Financials add-in, which recognizes the sender as a customer, and opens the customer card for his company.
+Directly in Outlook, you can open the Dynamics NAV add-in, which recognizes the sender as a customer, and opens the customer card for his company.
 From this dashboard, you can see overview information for the customer, as well as drill down for more detail on specific documents.
 You can also dig into the sales history for the customer.
 If it's a new customer, you can create them as a new customer in [!INCLUDE[d365fin](includes/d365fin_md.md)] without leaving Outlook.

 In the add-in, you can create a sales quote and send it back to this customer without leaving Outlook.
 All of the information that you need to send the sales quote is available in your business inbox in Outlook.
 Once you have the data entered, you can post the quote.
 You can then send it by email. [!INCLUDE[d365fin](includes/d365fin_md.md)] generates a .PDF file with the sales quote and attaches it to the email message that you draft in the add-in.